Alternatives to Single Use Plastics when Travelling

-For more information on recycling your DivaCup, check out this article by RubyCup.
+For more information on recycling your DivaCup, check out this article by ZeroCup.

-Alaffia also donate a percentage of sales to contribute to ending poverty in Togo through their empowerment projects.
+Alaffia also donates a percentage of sales to contribute to ending poverty in Togo through their empowerment projects.

-I love all things coconut, so their range of coconut oil products are my favourite out of their ranges and will make you feel as though your travelling luxuriously even when you're not.
+I love all things coconut, so their range of coconut oil products are my favorite out of their ranges and will make you feel as though your traveling luxuriously even when you're not.

-If you’re thinking, “Um Sarah, that’s stupid… I’m not taking that huge bottle travelling” ….I’ve got the solution in my next suggestion.
+If you’re thinking, “Um Sarah, that’s stupid… I’m not taking that huge bottle traveling” ….I’ve got the solution in my next suggestion.

 GoToob Travel Bottles